 “I apologize for hitting you with the door.
 And for the wound,” the woman gently touches the cloth-covered wound on the back of the young gentleman’s head.
 “I didn’t mean to hurt you so badly.”

-“It’s nothing,” Christophe moves the woman’s hand away from his head.
+“It’s nothing,” Christopher moves the woman’s hand away from his head.

 “Forgive me, Mr. Caines.
 I didn’t mean to push you down the stairs.
 I hope you weren’t badly bruised?”